CEXTBurmawala/notes/deploy/aws_to_azure.md

 - Edit the file `sys-config.json`
   - Edit 'sys-config.json' file with the proper name, namespace and id in the system object.
 The 'id' needs to be a unique id.
 Search online for UUID generator and use a newly generated id.
   - Edit the server tag in the server object and update the path to the github repository.
 It helps to look at another app for comparison.
+	- The version number at the bottom depends on the app version (3.x and below use version 0.1, 4.x apps use 1.0)
 ```
 {
   "system": {